Protect Your Investment: Prosthetic Care Essentials

 Clean the Area

 Clean the tear and surrounding area with rubbing alcohol (isopropyl) or another degreaser.
 A thoroughly clean and dry surface is essential for the adhesive to bond permanently.
+Remove any dust, powder, oils, or adhesive residue from the area.

 Let It Dry Completely